marceloboeira/awsudo/README.md

 awsudo -u production 'aws s3 ls'
 ```

-### Limitations
+### Status of the Project

 For now, we have some limitations:
-1. The command needs to be quoted
+1. The command needs to be quoted (https://github.com/clap-rs/clap/issues/1344).
-1. A new session/token is created everytime
+1. A new session/token is created everytime (Preparing the cache).

 Probably tackling them soon, since it doesn't make sense for me to replace the current one without those.

 ## Workflow

 This is how the CLI works under the hood, for transparency and organization purposes:
-(click to see the large version).
+(click to see the large version)

 <img src="docs/workflow.png" width="10%">